[(1) A magistrates' court may make a planning enforcement order in relation to an apparent breach of planning control only if—

 (a) identify the apparent breach of planning control to which it relates, and

-(b) state the date on which the court's decision
+(b) state the date

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.